symonkipkemei/starve-distractions/README.md

 **usage**

-The programm is able to intuitively identify any open browser tabs on any chromium search engine such as: brave, google chrome, microsoft edge and search the respetive logo images in the screenshot folder then close them using a hot key command : "ctrl" + "w"
+The programme is able to intuitively identify any open browser tabs on any chromium search engine such as: brave, google chrome, microsoft edge and search the respective logo images in the screenshot folder then close them using a hot key command : "ctrl" + "w"

 <TECHNOLOGIES>